sushidev-team/laravel-document-viewer/README.md

 ```

+## Need a way to create PDF files?

+We created a [microservice](https://github.com/AMBERSIVE/print-api) which is also open-source to create pdf files.
+If you need a smooth way to interact with this microservice you can use our [package](https://github.com/AMBERSIVE/laravel-print-api) for that.

 ## Security Vulnerabilities

 If you discover a security vulnerability within this package, please send an e-mail to Manuel Pirker-Ihl via [manuel.pirker-ihl@ambersive.com](mailto:manuel.pirker-ihl@ambersive.com).
 All security vulnerabilities will be promptly addressed.